MohamedAsfar/Customer-Churn-Detection-/README.md

 | Logistic Regression  | 90.62%  | 74.08%  | 59.22%  |
 | Decision Tree  | 94.17%  | 81.93%  | 79.28%  |

+## Business Insights

+A lot of companies pay lip-service to the concept of creating a customer-centric culture in the organization.
+But real change comes when you put resources behind it, measure it and share the results across the organization.
+One highly effective idea is to connect compensation to important customer experience metrics such as churn rate.
+This creates an organization-wide focus on the issue.
+The developed Machine Learning model predicts the churn rate for the custoomers leaving the bank.
+So the bank must use customer journey analytics to monitor these KPIs in real-time and over the long term through dashboards.

 ## Conclusion

 ![Random Forest](https://user-images.githubusercontent.com/68263684/106872551-abe27180-6690-11eb-8d9c-c42807c37b6b.png)

 From the above curve, it is clear that Random Forest is the most accurate model with an accuracy of 94.91%.
+To reduce customer churn and become customer-obsessed is a technological, organizational and cultural shift.
+It requires consistent effort and focus over a period of time.
+The results may not be immediate but they are decidedly sweet.
+The developed Random Forest Machine Learning algorithitm helps you identify problems and at-risk customers, discover profitable customers, build quantitative links and help communicate with customers in a relevant, personalized manner.

 ---
 [Back To The Top](#Customer-Churn-Detection)